 Ecotourism – Amazon Rainforest Tribes

-Some tribes have, however, recognised that things have changed from the days of uniform persecution and utilise ecotourism as a way to spread the word of their struggle against oil companies and as a way to preserve their culture by sharing it with visitors.
-One such tribe is the Huaorani who now face a major threat from oil companies that want to encroach on their Yasuni National Park, which contains the Earth’s highest concentration of flora and fauna in an exceptionally diverse section of the Amazon Rainforest.
+Some tribes have, however, recognised that things have changed from the days of uniform persecution.
+They utilise ecotourism as a way to spread the word of their struggle against oil companies and as a way to preserve their culture by sharing it with visitors.
+One such tribe is the Huaorani who now face a major threat from oil companies that want to encroach on their Yasuni National Park in Ecuador, which contains the Earth’s highest concentration of flora and fauna in an exceptionally diverse section of Amazon Rainforest.